 When casting rings, best practice is to purchase alloy from a supply house and mix it with 24K (pure) gold.
 Recasting old gold from an old ring can pose difficult challenges due to the fickle and unpredictable nature of heat, precious metal, and unknown alloys in a hot flask.

-While the vast majority of jewelers will not even consider using your gold to cast a new ring, we have successfully done it many times.
+While the vast majority of jewelers will not even consider using your gold to cast a new ring, we have successfully done it so many times that we say, no problem!

 We were asked to duplicate the ring on the left, which is made in base metal.
 We used the customer's old gold to make the new ring on the right, which we set with a ruby and lab grown diamonds.